-- Certain non-audit services may not be provided by the external auditors, including the review of their own work; they may not make management decisions; their work must not create a mutuality of interest; and they may not put themselves in the position of advocate.
-Any non-audit work proposed to be placed with the external auditors with a fee in excess of £200,000 should be referred to the - → Any non-audit work proposed to be placed with the external auditors with a fee in excess of ±200,000 should be referred to the Audit Committee. - The prior approval of the Audit Committee is required for any non-audit work which, when added to the fees paid for other non-audit work, would total more than 80% of the audit fee.
+- → Certain non-audit services may not be provided by the external auditors, including the review of their own work; they may not make management decisions; their work must not create a mutuality of interest; and they may not put themselves in the position of advocate. - → Any non-audit work proposed to be placed with the external auditors with a fee in excess of £200,000 should be referred to the Audit Committee. - → The prior approval of the Audit Committee is required for any non-audit work which, when added to the fees paid for other non-audit work, would total more than 80% of the audit fee.